mgrider/SKHexGrid/README.md

   - shortest path to some other cell
 * Add a UINavigationController and additional types of examples.
   - An example drawn with `UIKit`
+  - An example that does not "fit" to the screen size, and instead is much larger and scrolls off screen in all directions
   - A fully functioning game example? ([Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) maybe?)
+* allow shifting of all grid coordinates (this has been started in the shifting-coordinates branch)
+  - 1 direction at a time
+  - moving offset coordinate 0,0 all the way to an edge of the grid

 ### Some ideas more suitable for the main hex-grid project

-* allow shifting of all grid coordinates
-  - 1 direction at a time
-  - moving 0,0,0 all the way to an edge of the grid
 * remove `Cell` `isOpaque` and `isBlocked` properties in favor of attributes with the same names
   - write optional "where" clauses for all the functions that use them instead.
 (This would allow the API to return all cells neighboring a cell _where_ an attribute is true, or to find a path of cells sharing an attribute, similar.)
-* fix rectangle grid generation